Getting insights from SQLite tracer

 |---|---|---|

 Only variables you set override those defaults.
-The same pattern applies to JsonTracer.from_env() with TRACES_JSON_* when you run --tracer json.
+The same pattern applies to STARIO_TRACERS_JSON_* when you set STARIO_TRACER=json.

 Example for a mounted data volume:

-STARIO_TRACER=sqlite TRACES_SQLITE=/data/traces.sqlite3 stario serve main:bootstrapFor path and tuning outside these variables, pass a custom tracer callable as <module>:<callable> that returns a configured SqliteTracer.
+STARIO_TRACER=sqlite STARIO_TRACERS_SQLITE=/data/traces.sqlite3 stario serve main:bootstrapFor path and tuning outside these variables, set STARIO_TRACER to a custom tracer callable (module:callable) that returns a configured SqliteTracer.

 What gets stored